-The Vermont Property Tax Adjustment assists many Vermont homeowners with paying their property taxes.
-You may be eligible for a property tax adjustment on your property taxes if your property qualifies as a homestead and you meet the eligibility requirements described in this fact sheet.
-The maximum adjustment property tax adjustment is $8,000.00
+The Vermont Property Tax Credit assists many Vermont homeowners with paying their property taxes.
+You may be eligible for a property tax credit on your property taxes if your property qualifies as a homestead and you meet the eligibility requirements.
+The maximum property tax credit is $8,000.00

-In order to file a property tax adjustment claim, you must meet all of the following eligibility requirements:
+In order to file a property tax credit, you must meet ALL of the following eligibility requirements:

-- Your property qualifies as a homestead, and you have filed a Homestead Declaration for the 2016 grand list
+- Your property qualifies as a homestead, and you have filed a Homestead Declaration for the current year's grand list.

-- You have the property as your homestead as of April 1; and
+- You have the property as your homestead as of April 1.

 - You meet the household income criteria (see form for current year income limit).

 You need to file the following two forms to apply for a property tax credit.
 You can submit your claim electronically when you file your Vermont Income Tax return.

 - Form HS-122, Homestead Declaration and Property Tax Credit Claim

 - Schedule HI-144, Household Income.
 Learn how to determine household income.

 The Homestead Declaration and Property Tax Credit Claim can be filed at separate times but must be received by the unextended personal income tax April filing due date, to be considered timely.
 There are no extensions available to file a Homestead Declaration and Property Tax Credit.